afnan93x/nba-prediction-model/README.md

-This project builds a machine learning pipeline that predicts NBA game outcomes using team strength modeling, rolling performance metrics, and probabilistic forecasting.
+A machine learning pipeline that predicts NBA game outcomes using team strength modeling, rolling performance metrics, and probabilistic forecasting.

 Features: